Main menu

-A 33-30 halftime lead for SWOSU evaporated, as Southeastern Oklahoma State hit almost 80 percent of its free throws in the second half and outrebounded the Bulldogs 28-14 leading to a 75-62 Savage

-Everybody involved agreed that Custer County got off easy during last weekend’s ice storm, with no major power outages reported.
+Funeral services for Barney Brown, 87, of Clinton, will be held at 10 a.m.
+Friday in the First Baptist Church.

-Funeral services for Norma Lax, 80, of Clinton, will be held at 2 p.m.
-Saturday at the First Baptist Church in Arapaho.
+Funeral services for Barney Brown, 87, of Clinton, will be held at 10 a.m.
+Friday in the First Baptist Church.

-SWOSU women’s basketball (10-5) rode Hayden Priddy’s 23 points and Hailey Tucker’s 20 points, 17 of which came in the second half, to beat Southeastern Oklahoma State (8-6) 87-79 Wednesday at the P

-The fifth-ranked Clinton Reds’ wrestling team beat Woodward 46-18 and Elk City 62-15 to capture a school record fourth straight district title Thursday in the Tornado Dome.
+ANADARKO – Class 4A No. 4 Clinton increased its dual win streak to four as the Reds earned six forfeits and 12 total wins in a 65-9 rout of the Anadarko Warriors Tuesday.

 Terry and Cathy Baker, of Butler were recently honored with a 50th wedding anniversary celebration at Red River, N.M.